 That’s been a great perk of Priority Pass, the network of more than 1,200 global airport lounges.
 While many lounges are lackluster – especially in the U.S. – this allowed members to get credits (generally $28 for you and another $28 for a guest) at these restaurants.

 But it seems that benefit was too costly.
 American Express announced in late May it would curtail these free meals for its cardholders who enroll in Priority Pass Select memberships.
-That means the American Express Platinum, the Hilton Aspire card, Marriott Bonvoy Brilliant, and other top-tier American Express cards are longer eligible.
+That means the Platinum Card from American Express, the Hilton Aspire American Express Card, Marriott Bonvoy Brilliant American Express Card, and other top-tier American Express cards are no longer eligible.

 That leaves the Chase Sapphire Reserve as the best way to get an unrestricted Priority Pass membership.
 A Chase representative confirmed last month that there are no changes to the Priority Pass Membership for Chase Sapphire Reserve cardholders.

 The Citi Prestige card also comes with a Priority Pass Select membership, and that benefit hasn’t changed either.

 This was a popular benefit.
 But let’s not kid ourselves: There are far better perks with cards like the American Express Platinum card.

 This benefit was especially valuable in some airports like Denver (DEN), which doesn’t have a Priority Pass lounge but instead has a restaurant where Priority Pass credits are accepted.
 You can get a $28 voucher at Timberline Steaks & Grille through Priority Pass, which has made it a popular spot.